-- Legacy equipment issues - Limited funding to replace outdated systems, and - Inadequate radio spectrum (channels or frequencies) - Collaboration with the private sector to develop a common industry standard for interoperability to prevent divisive industry standards such as what happened with VHS and Beta formats.
+- Legacy equipment issues - Limited funding to replace outdated systems, and - Inadequate radio spectrum (channels or frequencies)

 Common communications and data standards and related testing and compliance mechanisms are fundamental to an effective NIMS.
 Standardized communications during an incident are essential and NIMS prescribes interoperable communications systems for both incident and information management.
 Emergency responders and managers across all agencies and jurisdictions must have a common operating picture for a more efficient and effective incident response.
-Effective communications outside the incident structure-between other levels of government and between government and private entities-for resources and other support is also enhanced by adherence to such standards.
+Effective communications outside the incident structure-among governments (at all levels), tribal governments and private entities-for resources and other support is enhanced by adherence to such standards.
 Although much progress has been made in these areas, much more work remains to be done.
-Additional progress toward common communications and data standards and systems interoperability will be accomplished over time through a sustained collaborative effort facilitated by the NIMS Integration Center.
+Additional progress toward systems interoperability and common communications and data standards will be accomplished over time through a sustained collaborative effort facilitated by the NIMS Integration Center.

-- To the extent permissible by law, ensure that relevant national standards and guidance to achieve equipment, communication, and data interoperability are incorporated into tribal and local acquisition programs. - Apply standardized and consistent terminology, including the establishment of plain English communications standards across public safety sector.
+To the extent permissible by law, ensure that relevant national standards and guidance to achieve equipment, communication, and data interoperability are incorporated into tribal and local acquisition programs.
+Apply standardized and consistent terminology, including the establishment of plain English communications standards across public safety sector.